visva89/pTVreg/documentation.md

 * 'nuclear': nuclear (PCA) groupwise metric

+* 'local_nuclear'

 * 'ngf' : normalied gradients field

 *DEFAULT*: 'ssd'

+`local_nuclear_patch_size`: ...

+*DEFAULT*: 10

+`nuclear_centering type`: for 'nuclear' and 'local_nuclear' metric choose patch centering type (options 0, 3 are the most reasonable):

+* '0': no centering

+* '1': average over dimensions 1,2,3 (spatial)

+* '2': average over all dimensions 1,2,3,4,5

+* '3': average over samples, dimensions 4,5

+* '4': 1 then 2

+*DEFAULT*: 0

 `metric_param`: used for 'loc_cc_fftn*' metrics, is the sigma of Gaussian weighting kernel (in physical units).
-Array of size Nd
+For local_nuclear is the spatial size of nonoverlapping. patch Array of size Nd

 *DEFAULT*: 7, but you should in practice use smaller value

 `ngf_eta` : NGF safeguard